genesys/bold360-mobile-docs-ios/VoiceSupport.md

     ```

     - # TextToSpeech  (collapsable)
-    This article will help you to manage Text-To-Speech configurations.<br/>
+    The following section will help you manage Text-To-Speech configurations.<br/>
     If TextToSpeech is enabled (**Default value is enabled**) - messages that were initiated by a voice dictation will be read up.

     ## To Dissable Text To Speech